The problem: Military families get used to celebrating holidays far from family. Here’s how to make the most of it!

 If your Spouse is Deployed

 Assuming you are unable or unwilling to return ‘home’ and celebrate with your own family, there are lots of ways to take advantage of celebrating near your base.
+If you’re looking for additional deployment resources, check out my Deployment Masterclass.

 Celebrate with other spouses in the unit.
 If your friends have deployed spouses too, plan a casual, kid-friendly Potluck.
 Then no one has to do too much cooking, and you can all enjoy each other’s company while the kids play.
 If no one wants to host it, you can reserve a clubhouse in base housing for free.
 Just… make sure to cook the turkey in advance!